 Maxus MIFA 9

-The MIFA 9 electric MPV features a 90 kWh li-ion battery with a CLTC range of 520 km (323 miles) with a single motor delivering 180 kW (245 PS) and 350 Nm of torque, with a longer range 650 km (404 miles) model due in 2023.
+The MIFA 9 electric MPV is based on a new platform called the Maxus Intelligent Flexible Architecture (MIFA).
+It comes with a 93 kWh li-ion battery with a CLTC range of 520 km (323 miles) with a single motor delivering 180 kW (245 PS) and 350 Nm of torque, with a longer range model of 650 km (404 miles) due in 2023.

-Electric MPVs like the Zeekr 002, the Maxus MIFA 9, and the Voyah Dreamer come on the back of China’s new three-child policy, which would mean families require a spacious vehicle to haul weekend luggage and even accommodate child seats.
+Electric MPVs like the Zeekr 002, the Maxus MIFA 9, and the Voyah Dreamer come on the back of China’s new three-child policy, which would mean many families require a spacious vehicle to haul weekend luggage and accommodate child seats.

-With an expected launch in the second half of the year, the Mercedes EQT will appeal to young families and adventure enthusiasts looking for an electric MPV to carry their gear.
+To launch in the second half of the year, the Mercedes EQT will appeal to young families and adventure enthusiasts looking for an electric MPV to carry their gear.
 Sharing its platform with the Renault Kangoo Z.E. electric MPV, the EQT is expected with a 45 kWh battery that provides a range of 300 km (186 miles) in the WLTP cycle.
 A front-mounted motor developing 90 kW (122 PS/121 hp) of power and 245 Nm of torque could be the mainstay of the European MPV.

 Hyundai Staria FCEV